message/iata/LV.md

 - passengers with a diplomatic passport traveling on duty and their family members;
 - merchant seamen;
 - passengers who in the past 10 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe.
-- passengers arriving from Belgium, Denmark, Germany, Ireland (Rep.), Norway, Russian Fed., Sweden or United Kingdom.
+- until 11 January 2022, passengers arriving from Belgium, Denmark, Germany, Ireland (Rep.), Norway, Russian Fed., Sweden or United Kingdom.
-4. Passengers arriving from Belgium, Denmark, Germany, Ireland (Rep.), Norway, Russian Fed., Sweden or United Kingdom must have:
+4. Until 11 January 2022, passengers arriving from Belgium, Denmark, Germany, Ireland (Rep.), Norway, Russian Fed., Sweden or United Kingdom must have:
 - a negative COVID-19 PCR test taken at most 72 hours before departure from the last embarkation point; or
 - a negative COVID-19 antigen test taken at most 48 hours before departure from the last embarkation point.
 5. Passengers who in the past 10 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the last embarkation point.